 Our vision is to nurture the natural curiosity of pupils through practical science rooted in exploration and explanation.
-Teaching and learning is underpinned by the Penwortham 5 key principles for science: ask questions, take risks, explore, explain, reflect.
+Teaching and learning is underpinned by the Penwortham five key principles for science: ask questions, take risks, explore, explain, reflect.
 Please click the image below for a one page overview of science in our school.

 I feel really proud of the science we do here.